 Reading the financial news these days is anything but comforting.
 Interest rates are rising.
 Recession talk is increasing.
-Employment rates are high but whispers of layoffs are growing louder.
-Economic data and corporate earrings may point to a healthy business cycle, but throw Ukraine, oil prices and China into the equation and it’s anyone’s guess.
+Employment rates are high, but whispers of layoffs are growing louder.
+Much of the economic data and corporate earnings are solid but throw Ukraine and China into the equation and the near future appears cloudy.

-Amid the uncertainty and conflicting narratives, we think it’s a good time to talk about how market cycles interact with investments and our portfolio management decisions, in hopes of simplifying, clarifying, and helping you sleep better tonight.
+Amid the uncertainty and conflicting narratives, we think it’s a good time to talk about how market cycles interact with investments and our portfolio management.

 So here we go:

-From a business cycle perspective, we’re either in a late-cycle slowdown or we’re approaching a contraction in economic activity.
-But whether you are looking at economic cycles or market cycles, or any other related financial cycles, no two cycles will ever look exactly alike across history.
-Nor are there any set parameters for how long a cycle will last or how far it will go to the upside or the downside.
+Every cycle is unique because each segment unfolds at a different rate.
+Whether you look at economic cycles, market cycles or any other related financial cycles, history shows that no two ever look exactly alike.
+Nor are there any set parameters for the upside or the downside.
 The main drivers behind each cycle vary, as do the dynamics that bring it to a halt.
-Consider how different the dot-com bubble burst of 2001-2003 was compared to the financial crisis of 2008-2009.
-Completely different factors were peaking, collapsing, and recovering, and the economy was responding to distinctive conditions.
+Consider how different the dot-com bubble burst of 2001-2003 was compared to the financial crisis of 2008.
+Completely distinct factors were peaking, collapsing, and recovering, and the market was responding to distinctive conditions.

-Job creation, consumer sentiment, company earnings growth, valuation metrics like price-to-earnings all show patterns across cycles that are reliable, if not perfectly matched or easily predicted.
+History also shows that human emotions are a consistent driver influencing each cycle.
+People don’t follow technical markers – but they do create observable patterns that are foundational to how we look at market trends.
+We find valuable clues in the data related to job creation, consumer sentiment, company earnings growth, and valuation metrics like price-to-earnings ratios.
+Patterns develop across cycles that are reliable, if not perfectly matched or easily predicted.
 And we can gather valuable context about the economy, the market, and specific investments by tracking key metrics and keeping a general sense of where we stand in the cyclical patterns.
-These clues can help us decide whether it’s wiser to buy an investment today or wait for a more opportune moment as they help us assess how specific companies are positioned for what could lie ahead.

 We pick our stocks individually, company by company, based on their ability to endure prolonged economic uncertainty and volatility.
 This is why our clients don’t need to worry about whether the market is at the bottom or the top.
 And it’s how we turn capital into confidence, and short-term volatility into long-term opportunity.